ecotner/machine-learning-algos/ReinforcementLearning/Q-learning/Pong/README.md

 ![episode length](./EpisodeLength.png)

 We can see that this steadily increases as well.
 Initially, the agent quickly loses each game, leading to short episodes.
 As its skill increases, the agent and opponent are able to "rally" by hitting the ball back and forth, prolonging the games/episodes.
 Once the agent becomes comparable to the opponent, the rate at which the number of steps per episode increases begins to slow, as the opponent can't keep hitting the ball back and forth forever without making a mistake.
-As the agent becomes even more skilled, it may be possible to even exploit weaknesses in the opponent's strategy to defeat it more quickly rather than simply acting to return the ball, although we have not seen this behavior yet.
+As the agent becomes even more skilled, it even is able to exploit weaknesses in the opponent's strategy to defeat it more quickly rather than simply acting to return the ball, as you can see from the decrease in episode time towards the end of training.

 Finally, we have a combined plot of a moving average of the reward gained by the agent (orange), and the maximum value of $Q$, averaged over a static held-out set of states (blue).